aanithecoder/trex1234/README.md

-# this game is a jumping dino game.
+# this is a jumping dino game.